Jim Tauber and Laura Newman

 With two therapists in the room, a unique and balanced dynamic emerges….ensuring support for everyone

 Therapy with couples as co-therapists is a dynamic way of working in the here and now.
 By collaborating on modeling a creative and loving partnership, our goal is to nurture safety and security.
 We reflect with the couple by turning toward each other and commenting on what we notice.
 The dynamic between us is attended to and made explicit, thereby modeling awareness, attentiveness, and attunement.
 Just because a couple is expressing their feelings does not mean they are really understanding each other.
-Our feedback to the couple creates an opportunity for everyone to examine values around mutuality, fairness, sensitivity, protection, and care.
+Our feedback to the couple creates an opportunity for everyone to examine values around mutuality, fairness, sensitivity, protection, and soothing.

 We get curious about how couples work together, nurture connection, and reach agreements.
 We explore intimacy, physical affection or the obstacles to them.
 We look at rigidity and flexibility, tension, yearnings, what is working and what is not working.